vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/composability.md

 Projects of this kind may take years to implement, but merchants can progressively integrate each module.
 VTEX has the advantage of having native solutions for each module to achieve a faster time to market.

 > ℹ️ Although we identify these four cases, pragmatic composability allows for many other combinations of composing your architecture.
+For details of types of architectures in specific scenarios, see our [Store architecture](https://developers.vtex.com/docs/guides/store-architecture) guide.